-- The parties will be notified of the availability of an appeal and the grounds for filing an appeal in the notice of the Determination of Responsibility. - Both parties will have 10 days in which to notify the Title IX Coordinator if they intend to file an appeal and the grounds for the appeal. - Both parties will be notified of the notice of intent to file an appeal and the appeal procedures by the Title IX Coordinator. - Both parties may submit a written statement to the Appeals Officer in response to the appeal within 10 days of receipt of the notice of appeal. - The Appeals Officer will consider the related documents, (such as the investigative report, hearing transcript, and determination of responsibility for the Title IX Grievance Process, the investigative report and written determination for the Other Sexual/Gender Misconduct Grievance Process, and prior disciplinary records) but will not consider information that isnot relevant, including information about the prior sexual history of the complainant. - The Appeals Officer may interview people involved in the case including witnesses and other staff. - The Appeals Officer will issue a written decision describing the result of the appeal, the rationale for the result and the grounds on which the appeal was granted.
+• The parties will be notified of the availability of an appeal and the grounds for filing an appeal in the notice of the Determination of Responsibility.

-Notification of Result:
+- Both parties will have fourteen (14) calendar days in which to notify the Title IX Coordinator if they intend to file an appeal and the grounds for the appeal. - Both parties will be notified of the notice of intent to file an appeal and the appeal procedures by the Title IX Coordinator. - Both parties may submit a written statement to the Title IX Coordinator in response to the appeal within fourteen (14) calendar days of receipt of the notice of appeal. - The Title IX Coordinator will provide all related documents to the Appeals Officer. - The Appeals Officer will consider the related documents, (such as the investigative report, hearing transcript, and determination of responsibility for the Title IX Grievance Process, the investigative report and written determination for the Other Sexual/Gender Misconduct Grievance Process, and prior disciplinary records) but will not consider information that is not relevant, including information about the prior sexual history of the complainant. - The Appeals Officer may interview people involved in the case including witnesses and other staff. - The Appeals Officer will issue a written decision to the Title IX Coordinator, describing the result of the appeal, the rationale for the result and the grounds on which the appeal was granted.

-The written decision on the appeal will be issued, in writing, to both parties typically within 10 business days of the deadline by which the parties must submit their written statements, absent extenuating circumstances.
+Notification of Result: The written decision on the appeal will be issued by the Title IX Coordinator, in writing, to both parties within fourteen (14) calendar days after the deadline by which the parties must submit their written statements, absent extenuating circumstances.
 The decision of the Appeals Officer is final.

-11. Retaliation
+9. Retaliation

-Title IX prohibits recipients (such as GCSOM) or other persons from intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing required by the Title IX regulations.
+Title IX prohibits covered institutions or other persons from intimidating, threatening, coercing or discriminating against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual has made a report or complaint, testified, assisted or participated or refused to participate in any manner in an investigation, proceeding or hearing required by the Title IX regulations.

-GCSOM strictly prohibits retaliation against any person using this grievance procedure, or for filing, testifying, assisting or participating in any manner in any investigation or proceeding involving allegations of sexual/gender misconduct.
+GCSOM strictly prohibits retaliation against any person using this grievance procedure, or for filing, testifying, assisting, or participating in any manner in any investigation or proceeding involving allegations of sexual/gender misconduct.
 Any person who violates this policy will be subject to discipline, up to and including termination if they are an employee, and/or dismissal if they are a student.